villadar/refactored-journey/README.md

 All sales receipts that have an invoice timestamp after the invoice time of the last transferred sales receipt will be migrated during a single bulk transfer operation.
-A date specified through a program configuration setting will be used as the minimum date boundary for the export date range instead of the last transfered invoice timestamp if the provided date is later than the timestamp (requirement #3).
+A date specified through a program configuration setting will be used as the minimum date boundary for the export date range instead of the last transferred invoice timestamp if the provided date is later than the timestamp (requirement #3).
 Each imported sales receipt in QuickBooks Online will include all information specified in requirement #1.